NSO-developer/sr-migrate/README.md

 ### SID pool
 An internal resource-manager id-pool needs to be configured, which the demo will use to allocate the prefix SIDs from.
 This does not need to match the full SRGB, but should be in the SRGB range:

     set resource-pools id-pool pool-1 range start 17000 end 17500

 ### IGP domain
 The IGP domain needs to be created in NSO.
-This contains the list of routers in the domain. **The name of the domain must be the ISIS instance name.**
-The following parameters should be checked / updated:
+This contains the list of routers in the domain. **The name of the domain must be the ISIS instance name.** The following parameters should be checked / updated:

 **Mandatory**:
 - `sid-pool` This should be set to the id-pool created in the previous step.
   For each router in the domain, a prefix SID will be allocated from this pool.

 - `router` This is the router list.
 All routers in the IGP domain should be added to this list (these devices need to have been previously added to NSO's device list and synced).
 A mix of NETCONF and CLI devices can be added.

-  As noted above, for NETCONF devices, the demo will automatically look for the corresponding CLI device in NSO's device list to run the operational tests (**don't add both devices to this sr-migrate router list**).
+  As noted above, for NETCONF devices, the demo will automatically look for the corresponding CLI device in NSO's device list to run the operational tests.
+  **For each router in the IGP domain, there should be precisely one device (either NETCONF or CLI) in the sr-migrate router list**

   For each router, a `custom-prefix-sid` can be requested.
 If this is not specified, a SID is automatically allocated from the SID pool.